 Driving and parking

-On-street parking is generally free in the area, within designating parking bays and car parking areas.
+On-street parking is generally free in the area, however it is paid near Carvoeiro and Ferragudo centres during high season, within designating parking bays and car parking areas.
 But do make sure you observe the urban freeway signs, and the loading-only and disabled parking bays, as you will be fined if you park illegally.
 The main roads into the central areas are wide and modern, but many of the local streets are very narrow and unsuitable for large vehicles and motorhomes.

-There’s a tourist office in front of Praia do Carvoeiro (main square), where you can ask for help and information and pick up the current guide to what’s on in the region.
+There's a tourist office in front of Praia do Carvoeiro (main square), where you can ask for help and information.

 There's a good public transport service in Portugal.
 EVA offers a regular bus service across the Algarve and to Lisbon, and is a cheap way to get around.
 The EVA website is available in English.

-You’ll find numerous large and small supermarkets in the area.
-There’s a great Intermarché store, conveniently located in Lagoa with its own car park, which stocks just about everything you could possibly need while staying in the Algarve, including a good range of national and international products, quality fresh fish, meat and fruit and veg.
-Plus there’s a take-away range (the spit-roasted chicken is delicious) and a vast choice of wines.
+You'll find numerous large and small supermarkets in the area.
+There's a great Intermarché store, conveniently located on the road rom Lagoa to Carvoeiro with its own car park, which stocks just about everything you could possibly need while staying in the Algarve, including a good range of national and international products, quality fresh fish, meat and fruit and veg.
+Plus there's a take-away range (the spit-roasted chicken is delicious) and a vast choice of wines.
 This store also offers an online shop with a collection service - Intermaché Drive.

-Banks – There are a number of banks in the area; most major banks provide cashpoint facilities.
-Millennium BCP and NOVO Bank have English-speaking staff.
+Banks There are a number of banks in the area; most major banks provide cashpoint facilities. .

 The Centre is open from 8am to 8pm, Monday to Friday.
 It has a minor emergencies and treatment facility, and will treat holders of EHICs (European Health Insurance Cards).
 T: 282 340 370.

-Post Office – Lagoa has a main Post Office (CCT Lagoa) in the town, on Rua Coronel Figueiredo 42.
-It provides all the normal mail services and you can also pay A22 Toll Fees over the counter – just take your vehicle registration number.
-There are also small post offices in Carvoeiro (Rua Escondidinho) and Ferragudo (main square).
+Post Office Lagoa has a main Post Office (CCT Lagoa) in the town, on Rua Coronel Figueiredo 42.
+It provides all the normal mail services and you can also pay A22 Toll Fees over the counter - just take your vehicle registration number.

 Enjoy your visit!